 - I also love books.
 Reading every night from age 3 months or earlier, in different languages.
 Even if you are not a native in the language, reading to them with an accent is better than nothing, just my opinion.
 I think some linguists will cringe at this.

 - Enroll them in a bilingual day care.
 Or if your target language is Spanish for example, a Spanish day care even if you live in the USA.
 If they have friends that speak the target language bilingualism will be more natural.

 - Perhaps this is my best advice.
 Hire a native speaking tutor.
 Sell your car if you can not afford it.
 There is nothing more important then loving your child.
 Use local classified ads that exist in every city.
 There are always students from other countries that will tutor your child at ten dollars or less.
 If you spent thirty dollars a week on your child your child would be bilingual for life.
 If you live in the USA are you telling me you can not afford thirty dollars a week?
 I live in Poland and I live on only a few hundred dollars a month.
 Stop making excuses and start investing in your child while they are young, rather than saving for that big high in the sky Ivy league education that in my opinion is not worthy as much as enriched cognitive function of your child’s brain while it is still flexible.

 Use your imagination.
 If you are proactive.
 Be positive and relaxed about it.
 Although I make a strong argument that you should make introduce bilingualism to your child, there are no shoulds in life.
 But why not introduce bilingualism into your child’s life and enrich it.

-Here is a series of posts I wrote on bilingualism .
+Here is a series of posts I wrote on languages and bilingualism .
 Here another site worthy of consideration on bilingual education.